nekoaimo/neko-ohif-xnat/README.md

 - Clicking `View Subject` on a Subject page will now open up a subject-wide viewer session.

-- In Subject view, the scan list contains a collapsable list of scans for each Session.
+- In Subject view, the scan list contains a collapsible list of scans for each Session.
 You can view and annotate scans from multiple sessions simultaneously.
 - When you annotate ROIs and export them back to XNAT, they will automatically be stored under the appropriate session.
 - If metadata isn't present for all sessions, a dialog will appear telling the user its being generated.
 Once generated, the user will automatically be redirected to the subject view.